 When Is Columbus Day?

 Columbus Day—or concurrent local holidays—is always celebrated on the second Monday of October.
 The upcoming dates for Columbus Day in the United States, so you can plan your own voyage of exploration, are the following:

 - Monday, October 10, 2022

 - The Topsfield Fair in Topsfield, Massachusetts, is also a Columbus Day Weekend tradition, and once again, giant pumpkins take center stage.
-The New England Giant Pumpkin Weigh-Off is a highlight of this nearly 200-year-old agricultural fair, which ends its 11-day run on Columbus Day each year.
-A few years ago, history was made when a Rhode Island farmer took the prize with the world's first one-ton pumpkin!
-This popular fair also features farm animals, grandstand entertainment, carnival games and rides, a petting zoo, arts and crafts, and, of course, fair food.
+The New England Giant Pumpkin Weigh-Off is a highlight of this 201-year-old agricultural fair, which ends its 11-day run on Columbus Day each year.

 - The Nantucket Conservation Foundation's Cranberry Festival on the Massachusetts island of Nantucket is your annual chance to observe the cranberry harvest and maybe even wade into a bog.
 Held the Saturday before Columbus Day, this fall tradition also features freshly harvested cranberries for sale, hayrides, and plentiful food to sample including Nantucket cranberry fudge.